-Earlier this week, Fox News told the world that, in the UK, there are "actual cities like Birmingham that are totally Muslim where non-Muslims just simply don't go in".
-Because that wasn't enough new information, "terrorism expert" Steve Emerson went on to describe all those real places in London where "there are actually Muslim religious police that actually beat and actually wound seriously anyone who doesn't dress according to Muslim – religious Muslim – attire".
+Earlier this week on Fox News, "terrorism expert" Steve Emerson told the world that, in the UK, there are "actual cities like Birmingham that are totally Muslim where non-Muslims just simply don't go in."
+He added that "there are actually Muslim religious police that actually beat and actually wound seriously anyone who doesn't dress according to Muslim—religious Muslim—attire."

-Emerson has since apologised for his "terrible error", but his admission of ignorance, while totally necessary, is only one small battle won in the war against stupid people getting things wrong about Islam.
-Because while Steve might have realised the error of his ways, there are still lots – as in, a really depressing amount – of far-right British idiots who actually believe the UK is on its way to becoming a Sharia state.
+Emerson has since apologized for his "terrible error," but his admission of ignorance, while totally necessary, is only one small battle won in the war against stupid people getting things wrong about Islam.
+Because while Emerson might have realized the error of his ways, there are still lots—as in, a really depressing amount—of far-right British idiots who actually believe the UK is on its way to becoming a Sharia state.

-Fully grown men and women – the same people who crash book groups with their EDL mates because they think Russell Brand will be there – are genuinely worried that Britain will become a Muslim majority.
+Fully grown men and women—the same people who crash book groups with their English Defence League mates because they think Russell Brand will be there—are genuinely worried that Britain will become a Muslim majority.
 And once that happens they believe that Britain will end up looking a bit like Kobane does now.

-This seems quite unlikely, but to put the matter to rest once and for all, I got in touch with an expert – Dr Chris Allen, Programme Director for Policy, Politics and Economics at the University of Birmingham and author of the book Islamophobia – and asked him some questions.
+This seems quite unlikely, but to put the matter to rest once and for all, I got in touch with an expert—Dr. Chris Allen, program director for policy, politics, and economics at the University of Birmingham and author of the book Islamophobia—and asked him some questions.

-VICE: Hi Dr Chris.
-What did you think about the claim made on Fox News?
+VICE: What did you think about the claim made on Fox News?

-Dr Chris Allen: Well, as many others have clearly stated, Steve Emerson's claims are nothing more than sheer nonsense.
-Yes, there are areas that have a particularly Muslim flavour, but so too are there areas where that flavour is a little more Irish, a little more Afro-Caribbean and so on.
+Dr. Chris Allen: Well, as many others have clearly stated, Steve Emerson's claims are nothing more than sheer nonsense.
+Yes, there are areas that have a particularly Muslim flavor, but so too are there areas where that flavor is a little more Irish, a little more Afro-Caribbean, and so on.
 But none are off limits to non-Muslims.

 In the future, would it ever be possible for Islamists to take over Birmingham, or, in fact, the entire UK?